mtconnect/open62541_ua_server/README.md

 Example:  opcua-MTServer opcua.cfg

-opcua.cfg allows connections to multiple MTConnect Agents.
-The file is a yaml file with section for MT Agents, logging and server port. **example.cfg** is an example:
+opcua.cfg is a yaml file with configuration sections for MT Agents, logging and server.
+For example, check out the configurations in **example.cfg**:

 ```
 # MTConnect agents information